duggabe/gr-morse-code-gen/README.md

 4. Open MorseGen.grc from the file menu.
 5. Set the ```speed``` to the desired rate.
 6. Click 'Run' and 'Execute' or press F6.
-7. A new window titled "Morse Code Generator" will open showing a tuning knob and a text input line.
+7. A new window titled "Morse Code Generator" will open showing a frequency slider, a volume control, and a text input line.
 8. Highlight the text input line.
 9. Type a line of text to be sent and press 'Enter'.
 That line will be sent as Morse code.
 10. Continue with additional text to be sent.
 Note that corrections can be made to the line of text before pressing 'Enter'.
 There is no need to stop execution of the program when switching from transmit to receive mode.